 In Spectre women are silenced by being relatively absent and prevented from speaking to each other.
 They are also interrupted.
 During a meeting when a doctor has the floor she simply stops talking when a man enters the room and does not resume her speech until he gives her the go ahead.
 He says to her, "Don't let me interrupt you," but that is precisely what the filmmakers have allowed him to do.
-If it does not strike you as odd that no two women ever speak in a two-hour movie ask yourself this: how many movies can you name in which no two men ever speak?
+Furthermore, if it does not strike you as odd that no two women ever speak in a feature-length film ask yourself this: how many movies can you name in which no two men ever speak?

 Hoping this latest James Bond movie will be the last Bond movie is fairly pointless given how appealing these movies are to our sexist societies.
 Even hoping women have more voice and presence in the next one would be absurd.
 It would be like hoping women were less sexualized in it.
 If women were not silenced and sexualized in a Bond film it wouldn't be a Bond film.